yegor256/blog/_drafts/decor.md

 {% endhighlight %}

 For the user of `numbers` both approaches are the same.
-The difference is in design.
-Which one is better and when?...
+The difference is only in design.
+Which one is better and when?
+It seems that vertical decorating is easier to implement and is more suitable for smaller objects, which expose just a few methods.

+In my experience, I always tend to start with vertical decorating, since it's easier to implement, but eventually migrate to a horizontal one, when the amount of decorators starts to grow.